-Pursuant to the U.S. Holding Foreign Companies Accountable Act, or the HFCA Act, if the SEC determines that we have filed audit reports issued by a registered public accounting firm that has not been subject to inspection by the PCAOB for two consecutive years, the SEC will prohibit our securities, including our ADSs, from being traded on a U.S. national securities exchange, including the Nasdaq, or in the over-the-counter trading market in the U.S. On December 16, 2021, the PCAOB issued a report to notify the SEC of its determination that the PCAOB was unable to inspect or investigate completely registered public accounting firms headquartered in mainland China and Hong Kong, including our auditor.
+The United States adopted Holding Foreign Companies Accountable Act on December 18, 2020, and it was amended by the Consolidated Appropriations Act, 2023 on December 17, 2022, (the amended act, the "HFCA Act").
+The HFCA Act states if the SEC determines that we have filed audit reports issued by a registered public accounting firm that has not been subject to inspection by the PCAOB for two consecutive years, the SEC shall prohibit our securities, including our ADSs, from being traded on a U.S. national securities exchange, including the Nasdaq, or in the over-the-counter trading market in the U.S. On December 16, 2021, the PCAOB issued a report to notify the SEC of its determination that the PCAOB was unable to inspect or investigate completely registered public accounting firms headquartered in mainland China and Hong Kong, including our auditor.
 In May 2022, the SEC conclusively listed us as a Commission-Identified Issuer under the HFCA Act following the filing of our annual report on Form 20-F for the fiscal year ended December 31, 2021.
-On December 15, 2022, the PCAOB issued a report that vacated its previous determination issued on December 16, 2021 and removed mainland China and Hong Kong from the list of jurisdictions where it is unable to inspect or investigate completely registered public accounting firms as a Commission Identified Issuer under the HFCA Act after we file this annual report on Form 20-F.
+On December 15, 2022, the PCAOB issued a report that vacated its previous determination issued on December 16, 2021 and removed mainland China and Hong Kong from the list of jurisdictions where it is unable to inspect or investigate completely registered public accounting firms the list of jurisdictions where it is unable to inspect or investigate completely registered public accounting firms.
+For this reason, we do not expect to be identified as a Commission Identified Issuer under the HFCA Act after we file this annual report on Form 20-F.